michalkonturek/MKUnits/README.md

 To add additional units to existing Quantity simply create a category for that Quantity.

-Do not sublcass as units are only interconvertible with units of the same Quantity.
+Do not sublcass as units are only interconvertible with units belonging to the same Quantity.

 Example **.h** file: